 - At least two years of working experience after attaining the Diploma in Nursing.

 - Students pursuing Direct Entry into the program can complete their requirements in four academic years if they attend full-time.

 - If upgrading, only two and a half part-time (2 days per week) academic years are needed to reach completion.

-- Upon graduation from this coursework, students will take part in a one-year internship followed by a licensure evaluation conducted by the Nursing Council of Kenya.
+- Upon graduation from this coursework, students will participate in a one-year internship and a licensure evaluation conducted by the Nursing Council of Kenya.

 It is important to note that the minimum requirements may vary depending on the institution offering the Bachelor of Nursing degree and the specialization a student intends to pursue.

-Hence, it is important to contact the relevant institution before enrolling to ensure that you meet all the requirements for admission.
+Hence, it is essential to contact the relevant institution before enrolling to ensure that you meet all the requirements for admission.